artemvang/helm-charts-infracost/charts/cloud-pricing-api/README.md

 ## PostgreSQL

 By default, PostgreSQL is installed as part of the chart using the [Bitnami PostgreSQL chart](https://github.com/bitnami/charts/blob/master/bitnami/postgresql/README.md).
 You can specify the values for this chart by prefixing them with `postgresql.`.
 To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent installs and upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See [here](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.

-To use an external PostgreSQL server (such as AWS RDS or Azure Database for PostgreSQL) set `postgresql.enabled` to `false` and then set the `postgresql.external.*` values: sh
+To use an external PostgreSQL server (such as AWS RDS or Azure Database for PostgreSQL), set `postgresql.enabled` to `false` and set the `postgresql.external.*` values: sh
 ```
 helm install cloud-pricing-api infracost/cloud-pricing-api \